Shristi-59/Alarm-clock/README.md

 # Alarm-clock
-this is my first learning project in python to understand basic.
+this is my first learning project out of hundred in python language to understand basics and master the real skills.